 Memorial Medical Center Foundation administers more than two dozen endowments.
 Donations can be made to any of these funds.
 For a complete list of the Foundation's endowments please click here.

 Gifts of Remembrance are a special way of marking events or occasions, whether it's a moment of joy or sadness, while supporting Memorial Health System and its affiliates.

 A gift of remembrance can be in memory of a loved one, a recognition gift to express appreciation for care or to acknowledge an important day or event in someone's life.

 The most popular planned gift is the simple charitable bequest.
 Bequests give the donor the chance to leave a lasting legacy.
 A charitable bequest can be made through your will or trust agreement and can take many forms.
-You can leave a specific asset, a specific sum of money, a percentage of your estate or what remains of your estate after you have provided for other beneficiaries.
+Donors can leave a specific asset, a specific sum of money, a percentage of an estate or what remains of an estate after the other beneficiaries receive their share.

-Information for advisors: Wording to include Memorial Medical Foundation in a will or trust.
+Information for advisors: Wording to include Memorial Medical Center Foundation in a will or trust.

-"I give ________% and/or $_________ of my estate to the Memorial Medical Center Foundation; One Memorial Plaza; Springfield, IL 62781, to provide funding for the ___________________(programs or department) at Memorial Medical Center or where the need is greatest as determined by the Memorial Medical Center Foundation Board of Directors.
+"I give ________% and/or $_________ of my estate to the Memorial Medical Center Foundation; 701 North First St., Box 61; Springfield, IL 62781, to provide funding for the ___________________(program or department) at Memorial Medical Center or where the need is greatest as determined by the Memorial Medical Center Foundation board of directors.